A Meditation for Exploring Habitual Reactions

 Common Mistakes in Meditation for Habitual Reactions

 The most common mistake is trying to clear the mind completely.
 In this practice, the wandering mind is not the enemy.
-The grocery list appearing halfway through the session is part of the training.
+A replay of the performance review, a truck cab mirror image from earlier in the day, or a random song lyric showing up halfway through the session is part of the training.

 Another mistake is choosing the most overwhelming trigger first.
 Start with the smaller moment, such as irritation at a slow reply or the urge to keep scrolling after bedtime.
 Save intense material for qualified support.